 How to Tap into Your 529 College Savings Plan

 It’s probably hard to believe, but that little bundle of joy you took home from the hospital is now busy packing to move into their first dorm room.
-Opening that Section 529 college savings plan all of those years ago may also feel like yesterday, but you’ll be glad that you did.
+Opening that Section 529 college savings plan all those years ago may also feel like yesterday, but you’ll be glad that you did.

-Now that your child (i.e., the plan beneficiary) is ready to go to college, the bills will follow their journey through school.
+Now that your child (aka, the plan beneficiary) is ready to go to college, the bills will follow their journey through school.
 Remember, you diligently saved to prepare for this moment and now the account is fully funded and ready to go.
 Which expenses should you pay using the 529 account funds?
 How do you go about taking a distribution (making a withdrawal) from the 529 plan?
 This article will help you make an otherwise highly emotional transition to “parent of a college student” as stress-free as possible (at least the financial aspects).

 What can 529 plan assets cover?

-In order for distributions from a 529 college savings plan to remain tax- and penalty-free, you must use them to pay for what are known as “qualified higher education expenses” (QHEE).
+For distributions from a 529 college savings plan to remain tax- and penalty-free, you must use them to pay for what are known as “qualified higher education expenses” (QHEE).
 There are five main categories that constitute qualified expenses, including:1

-1. Tuition, mandatory fees, required books, supplies and equipment
+- Tuition, mandatory fees, required books, supplies and equipment

-2. Room and board
+- Room and board

-3. Computers and internet access
+- Computers and internet access

-4. Special needs services, if disabled
+- Special needs services, if the plan beneficiary is disabled

-5. Up to $10,000 for tuition at K-12 schools
+- Up to $10,000 for tuition at K-12 schools

 Expenses that do not qualify under the 529 plan include insurance payments, gym memberships, cell phones, and transportation to and from school.2